LOST WORLDS

 the best place to see them is in vintage movies: in Howard Hawks' classic

-Only Angels Have Wings (1939), both Cary Grant and Noah Beery Jr. sport
+ONLY ANGELS HAVE WINGS (1939), both Cary Grant and Noah Beery Jr. sport

-A-1s and both, typically, are different in color and detail.
+A-1s and both, typically, are different in color

 |